 I continued innovating, teaching and growing the skills that have enabled me to grow beyond what I ever imagined possible that first day passing a kettlebell with Brett.

-KPP IS NOT FOR EVERYONE
+KPP IS FOR ALMOST EVERYONE

 Because of the inherent risk, partners must have a deep sense of responsibility for self and each other.
 But what worthwhile path is easy and risk free?